Orange Cabbage Coleslaw is a super easy salad. Plus 7 ways to eat healthy on a budget.

 - Seasonal foods are a bargain hunter’s friend.
 Strawberries, asparagus, artichokes and rhubarb are Spring’s early produce.
 Grocery stores feature and discount these items now because they are in season.
 But still price shop.
 I found green beans less expensive than asparagus and potatoes on sale, so those went in my cart.
 As you plan and shop, keep your schedule in mind.
 If you’re too busy to cook much this week, you don’t want to stock up on fresh produce.
 A study from the University of Arizona found that Americans pay close attention to sale prices, but not the money squandered through wasted food.
 If you end up throwing it out, the BOGO, buy one, get one free, may lead to wasted money and food.
 Here’s a quick recipe for a fresh Asparagus Walnut Salad.

-- If you find you are throwing away withered fruits and vegetables, consider canned and frozen.
+- Think canned and frozen, especially if you find you are throwing away withered fruits and vegetables.
 Canned and frozen can be less expensive than fresh plus the convenience means they’ll be ready when you are.
 Most are picked and packed at the height of ripeness, so nutrition is peak too.
 Lower sugar and sodium canned foods is a good way to go.
 Frozen fruit without added sugar or syrup and plain vegetables usually cost less and help keep calories in check.
 I used frozen vegetables in Peanut Asian Rice Bowl.

 - Beans and legumes are money-saving foods.
 They are as good for you as they are versatile.
 Brown rice, quinoa, bulgur, lentils, and black beans are a few to consider.
 Cook once and use through the week.
 They can be served hot or cold, added to soups and salads.
 Black Bean Quinoa Salad is on of my faves.
 They also freeze well, so you have protein- and fiber-rich foods on hand.

-- Plan to use highly perishable items — such as fish and seafood, salad greens, berries and fresh herbs — early in the week, and save more hearty items for later in the week.
+- Use highly perishable items first — such as fish and seafood, salad greens, berries and fresh herbs — early in the week, and save more hearty items for later in the week.
 Enjoy leftovers for lunch or create new meals from leftover ingredients.
 Cooked meat and vegetables can be revamped in a casserole, pizza, taco or a frittata such as this Mushroom Spinach Frittata.

 P.S.
 Hungry for more get healthy tips and recipes?
 Sign up for my newsletter here.